KrisLaw98/KLawrence.github.io/README.md

 -Type ```ISOMonth($feature.timestamp)``` and select apply.
 The “month” field will now be filled and synced with the “timestamp” field in the attribute table.

 -Duplicate the points layer 11 times to have a total of 12 points for each month.
-Filter each point by opening the layer properties -> Definition Query and create the query: WHERE “month” IS EQUAL TO #(from 1-12 in order).
+Filter each point by opening the `layer properties` -> `Definition Query` and create the query: `WHERE` “`month`” `IS EQUAL TO` #(from 1-12 in order).
 Each layer will correspond to a month.

--Add additional map data for land surface to provide a visual of the ecosystems/habitats of the regions these birds migrate to by selecting Map -> Add data and search for  and open the “USA Land Surface Forms” raster layer.
+-Add additional map data for land surface to provide a visual of the ecosystems/habitats of the regions these birds migrate to by selecting `Map` -> `Add data` and searching for and opening the “USA Land Surface Forms” raster layer.

 [Return to top](#jump-to-section)